-To run a batch or RRS program, you must include the libraries thiqual.SCSQAUTH and thiqual.SCSQLOAD in the STEPLIB or JOBLIB data set concatenation.
+To run a batch or RRS program, you must include the libraries thlqual.SCSQAUTH and thlqual.SCSQLOAD in the STEPLIB or JOBLIB data set concatenation.

 To run a TSO program, you must include the libraries thlqual.SCSQAUTH and thlqual.SCSQLOAD in the STEPLIB used by the TSO session.